nickredding/cordova-plugin-apple-watch-link/README.md

 ```
 watchLink.sendDataMessage(msgData, success, error);
 //	msgData = <ArrayBuffer>
-//	success = function(msgData
+//	success = function(msgData)
-//		Invoked when the message has been delivered and acknowledged by the watchOS app
+//		Invoked when the message has been delivered and acknowledged
 //			msgData is the message payload

-//	error = function(errorString
+//	error = function(errorString)
 //		Invoked when an error occured and the message could not be delivered
 //			errorString = string describing the error
-//		If msgData cannot be cloned errorString will be "payload error: <error message>"
 //		If the Watch is unavailable errorString will be "unavailable"
 //		If the session was reset errorString will be "sessionreset"
 //		If the Watch session has not completed initialization errorString